 where we have used the relation $g_\psi \overline{\psi_1^c} \psi_2 = g_\psi^T \overline{\psi_2^c} \psi_1$, following from the properties of the charge conjugation operator.
 We also retained the second-order mixing term $\theta^2$, otherwise ignored, accompanied by $a_{\nu, \chi}$ and $b_{\nu, \chi}$ as these couplings could enhance it.

 This above simplified model provides a minimal realization of Dirac neutrino mass through a tree-level Dirac seesaw mechanism, via mixing with an additional neutral Dirac fermion $\chi$.
-Here, $m_{\text{light}}$ is the light active neutrino masses and the heavier state can be considered as a heavy sterile neutrino which is a Dirac particle.
-Due to sizeable mixing between these light and heavy states, $\chi$ can be unstable and decays to three active neutrino final states as, $\chi \to \nu S^\ast \to 3\nu$.
+Here, $m_{\text{light}}$ is the light active neutrino mass and the heavier state is a sterile Dirac neutrino.
+Due to potentially sizeable mixing between these light and heavy states, $\chi$ is unstable and decays to three active neutrino final states, $\chi \to \nu S^\ast \to 3\nu$.